 Commerce.checkout.getLive('chkt_L5z3kmQpdpkGlA').then((response) => console.log(response));

-Refer to the full response for the live object here.
+For more information, refer to the full response for getting the live object.

 Check "Pay What You Want"